itm/wiseui/README.md

 Build and Start the WiseUI with Maven
 -------------------------------------

-On the command-line go to the place where your clone of the testbed-runtime resides.
+On the command-line go to the WiseUI directory.
 Perform a clean build on the project to make sure, that all Maven artifacts are installed in your local Maven repository (~/.m2/repository).
 If you are running Maven for the first time, this will take a while as Maven downloads all project dependencies from the internet.

     $ cd wiseui
     $ mvn clean install